LucasAbreu89/webscrap/README.md

   5- pip install -i https://test.pypi.org/simple/ real2scrap

+If you have any doubt how to install a package in python, take a look at this tutorial: https://www.datacamp.com/tutorial/pip-python-package-manager

 The package is still in testpypi until it passes your approval

 After you install all this packages, open you jupyter notebook and do like the image below: